 7. Pearson Language Test Evaluation (PTE):

 |Degrees||58 - 60|

 |Graduate Certificate||61 - 64|

-8. Canadian Academic English Language Assessment Test (CAEL) with a score of:
+8. Canadian Academic English Language Assessment Test (CAEL) (the online or in-person test) with a score of:

 |Program Level||Minimum CAEL Score|